Comparison

 • Content consistency and structural reliability across the catalog matter more than per-listing depth.

-• Speed of generation at scale is a bottleneck in your workflow.
+• Speed of bulk generation is a bottleneck in your workflow.

 • Your categories have straightforward buyer decisions and default copy is sufficient.